No results for

 CircleCI setup without config.yml

-In the case where your project doesn’t have the .circleci/config.yml file or it’s not being recognized, you’ll get to a screen where CircleCI will analyze the project with the intention of generating a config file you can download and commit to your project.
+In the case where your project doesn’t have the .circleci/config.yml file or it’s not being recognized, you will get a screen where CircleCI will analyze the project with the intention of generating a config file you can commit to your project

 Now that your project is set up, it’s worth getting familiar with the optional settings available to you.
 Let’s look at a relevant example.